 Running Start helps students reach their potential by offering the following:

-- Structured setting with multi-sensory and direct instruction
+- a structured setting with multi-sensory and direct instruction;

-- Frequent parent communication and assessment to monitor child's progress
+- frequent parent communication and assessment to monitor child's progress; and